 The last thing you need to do to get your air conditioner ready for the summer is to make sure you have annual maintenance scheduled.
 Even if your A/C seems to be running perfectly, small problems that easily go unnoticed can cause big problems once the unit is being used daily.
 No one wants to be caught in the summer heat with a broken air conditioner; having maintenance performed by a professional ahead of time can save you a headache trying to schedule an appointment mid-summer.

 Still need to schedule your annual maintenance appointment?
-Contact the HVAC professionals at AirOne Heating & Air Conditioning, an HVAC company in San Marcos, to make your appointment today.
+Contact the HVAC professionals at AirOne Heating and Air Conditioning, an HVAC company in San Marcos, to make your appointment today.